Azure/iot-central-contoso-drive-support/README.md

 __Before running the Driver Application, the user should be registered using this flow__

 ### Using the Register Driver experience
+1. Select the IoT Central app where the driver (user) should be added.
+2. Select the drivers's role within the IoT Central application.
-Follow the steps in order to register a new user.
-Though the user's email address is additionally added as a cloud property, it offers no functionality again and merely serves to demonstrate calling the API.
+3. Add the driver's email address.
+This email address is added as a cloud property to the specified device (next step); it offers no functionality and merely serves to demonstrate calling the API.
+4. Optionally assign a device to the driver.
+5. Click **Register user**.

 <p align="center"><img width="700px" src="images/figure5.png" /></p>